 Even if you’re staying in the UK for your holiday, it’s still worth thinking about getting travel insurance.

-All the things that could go wrong when travelling abroad could still happen in the UK, and it’s more than likely that you’ve still spent a lot of hard-earned cash on your staycation, so making sure this is protected is a good idea.
+Most of the things that could go wrong when travelling abroad could still happen in the UK, and it’s more than likely that you’ve still spent a lot of hard-earned cash on your staycation, so making sure you’re protected is a good idea.

 Rest Less Money is on Instagram!
 Check out our account and give us a follow @rest_less_uk_money for all the latest Money News, updated daily.